EliAndrewC/l7r/setting/l7r.md

 ### Prayer Beads of the Guardian Spirits

 This set of 108 prayer beads is carefully crafted from polished jade, each attuned to a particular guardian spirit revered by the temple.
 These spirits are a combination of elemental kami, celestial benefactors, major/minor Fortunes, and especially bodisatva.
-The association of each bead with its patron is well-documented in temple records, though supplicants are not usually told of particulars before they pray, so that they may make use of the prayer beads open to the guidance of any guardian spirit rather than focusing on only 1 single target.
+The association of each bead with its patron is well-documented in temple records, though supplicants are not usually told of particulars before they pray, so that they may make use of the prayer beads open to the guidance of any guardian spirit rather than focusing on only one single target.

 The beads are strung together with a durable silk thread, each bead separated by a small knot, allowing monks and pilgrims to easily move from one bead to the next during their prayers.
 While at a glance, every bead seems uniform, upon closer inspection, each bead is subtly unique (though almost perfectly identical in size), hinting at the individuality of the spirits they symbolize.